3DBAG/3dbag-api/README.md

   poetry config virtualenvs.in-project true
 ```

-Then, from within the repo you can create a new virtual environmnet with:
+Then, from within the repo you can create a new virtual environment with:

 ```bash
   poetry install